The Best Practices for Therapist Facebook Marketing in 2019

 If you’re struggling a bit to find quality content for your social media posts, I highly recommend checking out our article on 4 Ideal Places to Find Content for Your Private Practice Social Media Accounts to find a handful of great places to get started.

 You clearly care about the benefits of marketing your practice on social media, so why not take it to the next level?

-Did you know that Brighter Vision is developing a fantastic tool that will take away all of the pain when it comes to planning and creating social media posts for your practice?
-And we’re getting closer and closer to the launch date!
+Did you know that Brighter Vision has developed a fantastic tool that will take away all of the pain when it comes to planning and creating social media posts for your practice?

 How to Construct Your Facebook Business Page

 That’s right, you can’t forget managing your actual Facebook business page!
 With much more to explore here than just posts, this is a wonderful opportunity to squeeze in as much marketing for your private practice as you can.

 First of all, it’s important not to neglect a professional looking profile picture and cover photo.
 A high-definition stock photo or high quality photo of your practice space will work great for your cover photo.
 However, when it comes to your profile picture, make sure you are either using the official logo for your practice or a professional head shot of yourself.
 Either way, avoid using too much text in these two locations since you never know what size device your visitors are using.5